Illustration

 ● Athletes must be born in 2006, 2007, 2008, or 2009 to be eligible for the 2025 program.

 ● Athletes must be members of Saskatchewan Athletics in good standing.
-If you don't have a membership, you can register online here.
+Memberships will reopen in October.

 so you want to be a trail runner...